Cloud Collision Signatures in the Central Molecular Zone: Results

 In the CMZ with a high ionization rate, \( \co \) again has a low contrast between cloud and bridge regions. \( \cs \), however, decreases in abundance back down to levels similar to the Milky Way Disc (Fig.~\ref{fig:envAbun}).
 The image of the bridging feature in the \( \cs \) in Fig.~\ref{fig:yAvg} is less pronounced.
 However, the high ionization rate causes the \( \hco \) abundance curve to mimic the abundance curve of \( \co \) in the Milky Way Disc (Fig.~\ref{fig:envAbun}).
 As such, the position-velocity graph of \( \hco \) provides a readily apparent bridging feature in the highly ionized CMZ (Fig.~\ref{fig:yAvg}).
 Similarly, \( \nth \) provides a strong bridging feature, albeit with a greater emphasis on the the feature itself.
-In the case of a high ionization rate, \( \hco \) and \( \nth \) may be more promising tracers of cloud collisions than \( \co \) and \( \cs \).
+In the case of a high ionization rate, \( \hco \) and \( \nth \) may be more promising tracers of cloud collisions than \( \co \) and \( \cs \); their line profiles (Fig.~\ref{fig:profile}) are morphologically similar to that of CO in the Milky Way Disc, whereas the bridge feature itself is significantly less apparent in CO.